titiyeahti/dofopti/README.md

 - `sqlite3.h` provides an api to the sqlite sgdb;
 - `json-c.h` is used to generate a json at some point.

-In order to install these libs on ubuntu or debian you can do run :
+In order to install these libs on ubuntu or debian you can run the following commands :
 ```
 sudo apt install libglpk-dev
 sudo apt install libsqlite3-dev